sumnerkirby/odin-recipes/README.md

 This project is to showcase my basic html skills.
+I am building a basic recipe site.